LiangRongguo/GGWP.LOL/README.md

 10/27/2020:
 - Learnt how to download(get download URL)/uplaod images from/to the firestorage
 - Initialized the Summoner-Avatar dropdown menu, where user can see their display name, be taken to the summoner page and sign out.(I hate playing with SCSS🤣)
 - **TODO:** When we log in for the first time, the summoner avatar is the default one though we have successfully fetched the summoner avatar for the user.
-After we refresh the page, the right avatar is displayed.
-Guess this has something to do with the React lift cycle.
+After we refresh the page, the proper avatar is displayed.
+Guess this has something to do with the React life cycle.
  ![image1](https://github.com/LiangRongguo/GGWP.LOL/blob/master/readme_resource/20201027_update.png)